genomicsITER/RSV/README.md

 <a name="Update logs"></a>
 ## Update logs ##

+> January 4, 2024.
+Added a new section with aminoacidic substitutions of interest in the <i>F</i> gene; added some related bibliografic references.

 > December 29, 2023.
 Several updates follows: figure 5 is updated; the bioinformatic workflow is enriched with an addition step of <i>de novo</i> assembly with Unycicler (SPAdes) in the case of multiple sequence alignment failure; also updated the code for the <i>de novo</i> assembly; and a new reference [<a href="#References">11</a>] is added.

 > October 11, 2023.
 This repository became fully public.
 Enjoy the reading! ;=)